-Is it foolish for a woman to cycle alone across the Middle East? - BBC News
+Is it foolish for a woman to cycle alone across the Middle East?

 But leaving Europe was nerve-wracking.
 I was now outside my comfort zone, in the relative unknown.

 In front of me lay Turkey, Lebanon, Jordan, Egypt, Sudan, Oman, the UAE and Iran.
-Pre-warned about men, terrorists and traffic, I began the Asian leg of my journey with caution.
+Pre-warned about men, terrorists and traffic, I began the next leg of my journey with caution.

 I swiftly relaxed, however.
 A truck driver stopped just to hand me a satsuma.
 A cafe owner gave me his earmuffs.
 Dozens of others offered food, water, lifts and lodgings, and endless varieties of kebab.